 The best things to do in Kinsale

-My favorite thing to do in Kinsale is to simply explore the colorful town on foot with a coffee (I recommend the Lemon Leaf Cafe) stopping into the stores and art galleries along the way.
+One of my favorite things to do in Kinsale is to simply explore the colorful town on foot with a coffee (I recommend the Lemon Leaf Cafe) stopping into the stores and art galleries along the way.
 However, some of my other favorite things to do in Kinsale include –

 Tour recommendation for Kinsale: